 Given: A microservices-based application pushing multiple updates daily.

 Action: To avoid manual burdens, the team used OwlityAI: It automatically recognises changes to interfaces or API endpoints and regenerates the affected tests immediately.
-This saved hours each week and let QA teams focus on strategic moves.
+This saved hours each week and let QA teams focus on strategic moves, showing the measurable benefits of DevOps AI test automation.

 Balancing automation with human oversight